SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 * no "native" support in Sonobuoy, a wrapper is needed
 * decision for a framework is still not done

-## Pros and Cons of Different Approaches

-### Providing Sonobuoy plugin image
+## Approaches to providing a Sonobuoy plugin image

-There are two potential approaches for building the Sonobuoy images, which can be selected independent of the chosen framework.
-The pros and cons of the approaches can be seen in the following section.
+The following section showcases both ways to provide a Sonobuoy plugin image.
+_Option 1_ would most likely be used, if an image is published to be used by an end user.
+_Option 2_ is the expected way for local development and testing.

-#### _Option 1_ Public container registry
+### _Option 1_ Public container registry

 The image can be made available via a public container registry, which would require a regular job (e.g. CI/CD) to build and publish the image.

-#### _Option 2_ Local image upload
+### _Option 2_ Local image upload

 Create the image locally on the "clusterctl admin control node" and then upload it manually to the Kubernetes cluster under test.